aidyw/bosto-2g-linux-kernel-module/README.md

 TODO
 ====

-1. Make the pen driver load automatically when the tablet is plugged in
+1. Make the pen driver load automatically when the tablet is plugged in  <-- done (until we find a nicer solution)
 2. Write another or configure USBHID driver to allow remapping of keys and scroll wheels
 3. Try to get the driver updated in the kernel tree so no installation is required in future